graphul-rs/graphul/examples/README.md

 # Examples

-This folder contains numerous example showing how to use axum.
+This folder contains numerous example showing how to use Graphul.
 Each example is setup as its own crate so its dependencies are clear.